Computation of orders and cycle lengths of automorphisms of finite solvable groups: Introduction

-\begin{enumerate} \item to discuss natural yet efficient algorithms for the basic tasks of computing the orders of elements of the group $\Aut(G)$ (which, as in the output of the implementation of the above mentioned algorithm in GAP \cite{GAP4}, are assumed to be given through their images of the presentation generators of $G$) and of determining the cycle length of a given element of $G$ under a given automorphism of $G$.
-We will prove the correctness of these algorithms (Theorem \ref{mainTheo1} and its proof in Section \ref{sec2}), provide a theoretical complexity analysis for them (Theorem \ref{mainTheo2} and its proof in Section \ref{sec3}) and compare them to generic methods currently used by default in GAP (in Section \ref{sec4}). \item to give (in Subsection \ref{subsec3P1}) a detailed complexity analysis for several classical algorithms on finite pc groups, most notably (in the form of Theorem \ref{mainTheo3}) of a slightly modified version of an algorithm, due to Cannon, Eick and Leedham-Green \cite[Subsection 3.1]{CEL04a}, for computing a polycyclic generating sequence (pcgs) of $G$ that refines (in the precise sense of \cite[Section 2, p.~1446]{CEL04a}) the so-called LG-series of $G$, a characteristic series in $G$ with elementary abelian factors (see \cite[Subsection 2.1]{CEL04a}, where this series is called the \emph{elementary abelian nilpotent-central series} instead).
-This is useful for many applications including our algorithms, but to the author's knowledge, there are no published results on the complexity of this algorithm.
-In fact, it seems many important algorithms on pc groups currently lack a published detailed complexity analysis, and we hope that our Theorem \ref{mainTheo3} and the auxiliary results from Subsection \ref{subsec3P1} will make such analyses more comfortable to do in the future. \end{enumerate}
+\begin{enumerate} \item to discuss natural algorithms for the basic tasks of computing the orders of elements of the group $\Aut(G)$ (which are assumed to be given through their images of the presentation generators of $G$, as is the case by default in GAP \cite{GAP4}) and of determining the cycle length of a given element of $G$ under a given automorphism of $G$.
+We will prove the correctness of these algorithms (Theorem \ref{mainTheo1} and its proof in Section \ref{sec2}) and provide a theoretical complexity analysis for them (Theorem \ref{mainTheo2} and its proof in Section \ref{sec3}).
+We note that these algorithms have been implemented by the author in GAP, and the corresponding GAP source code is available from the author's website under \url{https://alexanderbors.wordpress.com/sourcecode/pcautord/}. \item to give (in Subsection \ref{subsec3P1}) a detailed complexity analysis for several classical algorithms on finite pc groups, most notably (in the form of Theorem \ref{mainTheo3}) of a slightly modified version of an algorithm, due to Cannon, Eick and Leedham-Green \cite[Subsection 3.1]{CEL04a}, for computing a polycyclic generating sequence (pcgs) of $G$ that refines (in the precise sense of \cite[beginning of Section 2, p.~1446]{CEL04a}) the so-called LG-series of $G$, a characteristic series in $G$ with elementary abelian factors (see \cite[Subsection 2.1]{CEL04a}, where this series is called the \emph{elementary abelian nilpotent-central series} instead).
+This is useful for many applications, including our algorithms, but to the author's knowledge, there are no published results on the complexity of this algorithm.
+In fact, it seems that many important algorithms on pc groups currently lack published complexity analyses (quite contrarily to algorithms on permutation groups, for which Seress' book \cite{Ser03a} is a rich source of detailed complexity discussions), and we hope that our Theorem \ref{mainTheo3} and the auxiliary results from Subsection \ref{subsec3P1} will make such analyses more comfortable to do in the future. \end{enumerate}